High School Group Terms and Conditions

 In the unlikely event that Earthwatch must cancel an expedition, your expedition contribution will be refunded in full.
-Earthwatch does not reimburse airfare or other personal expenses associated with a cancelled expedition but our insurance arrangements provide cover for these expenses
+Earthwatch does not reimburse airfare or other personal travel expenses associated with a cancelled expedition.

-Earthwatch pricing for groups is based upon the total number of participants.
-If your group does not meet the number of expected participants, Earthwatch reserves the right to re-price accordingly.
-Earthwatch’s leader-goes-free promotion is normally based on a ratio of 6 paying participants to one leader.
-Under this promotion, the contribution cost for the leader is pro-rated among the paying participants.
-Should the group not fulfil the 6:1 ratio of participants to group leaders, then the group leader would either need to pay for his or her place, or the cost of their participation would be split among the reduced number of paying participants, resulting in an increased cost per paying participants.
-If you have any questions about this policy, please contact Earthwatch.
+Earthwatch's contribution setting for groups is based upon total number of participants.
+If your group does not meet the number of estimated volunteers, Earthwatch reserves the right to reset the contribution accordingly.
+Earthwatch’s "Leaders go for no contribution" promotion is based on a minimum of 6 contributing volunteers plus a leader.
+Under this promotion, the contribution for the leader is pro-rated among the other participants.
+Should the group not fulfill the 6:1 ratio of participants to group leaders, the no-contribution place on the expedition would be forfeited.

 6. What does the contribution cover?

-The contribution cost associated with each expedition, covers your meals, accommodation, on-site travel (not airfare or other travel costs to/from the rendezvous point), emergency medical and evacuation insurance, 24-hour emergency service, the guidance of experienced field scientists and Earthwatch staff, and all of the various costs of field research (field permits, etc.).
+The contribution associated with each expedition covers your meals, accommodation, on-site travel (not airfare or other travel costs to/from the rendezvous point), emergency medical/evacuation insurance, 24-hour emergency service, the guidance of experienced field scientists and Earthwatch staff, and all of the various costs of field research (field permits, etc.).
 For some expeditions, additional project costs may exist (i.e. SCUBA/snorkel equipment) so please check with your Group Coordinator if you have any questions.
-Earthwatch has a partnership with New Headings should your group be interested in purchasing any gear (essential or non-essential as designated in your Expedition Briefing) for the expedition.
+Earthwatch has a partnership with New Headings should your group be interested in purchasing any gear (essential or non-essential, as defined by your Expedition Briefing) for the expedition.

 7. What about travel insurance?

-The contribution cost of your expedition includes our mandatory emergency medical and evacuation insurance.
-You can find the most current information on what is covered within this policy at www.earthwatch.org/europe/expeditions/insuranceinfo.
-This insurance policy has what Earthwatch believes to be an appropriate level of cover for joining Earthwatch expeditions.
-This insurance cannot be waived for any reason.
-Should you wish to organise additional cover you are free to do so at your own expense.
+Your contribution to your expedition includes our mandatory emergency medical, dental, and evacuation insurance.
+You can find the most current information on what is covered within this policy at http://www.earthwatch.org/expedition/insurance/.
+This insurance can not be waived for any reason.

 8. Departure and Arrival Requirements

 Earthwatch expeditions have pre-set rendezvous and departure locations and times.
 Rendezvous and departure locations are normally at or near the airport or hotel closest to the research site.
 This rendezvous information will be communicated to the group leader when initial deposits are made.
 Group flights must be arranged to arrive and depart in accordance with the designated location and time.
-Any deviations may result in additional fees or a decrease in field time.
-Earthwatch expedition costs do not include airfare or other travel costs.
-However, Earthwatch has a partnership with STA Travel which offers travel advise and support.
-Find out more on our volunteer resources page.
+Any deviations may result in additional contribution fees or a decrease in field time.
+Earthwatch expedition contributions do not include airfare.
+However, Earthwatch has a partnership with an organization called STA Travel (800-217-1934).

 9. Risk and Safety Management